The RMS Queen Mary

 In 1936 Frederick and his wife, Claire, embarked on the maiden voyage of the transatlantic liner, the RMS Queen Mary.

 Built as a flagship liner for Cunard, no expense was spared on the Queen Mary’s construction.
-Leading craftsmen and designers had been commissioned to decorate the ship, and famous artist contributed paintings and sculptures.
+Leading craftsmen and designers had been commissioned to decorate the ship, and famous artists contributed paintings and sculptures.
 Over fifty varieties of wood, ranging from oak to walnut and the more unusual betula and zebrano, were used in the liner’s magnificent pannelling and pillars.

 The interiors were inspired by the elegant Art Deco style of the Queen Mary.
 Frederick even hired the firm of London designers and craftsmen who had worked on the transatlantic liner to create his new branch.
 Exactly a year after he and Claire had arrived in New York, the new branch opened for business.